 Confession: I used to hate making my bed.
-Since I live on the West Coast—and the bulk of my clients are based on the East Coast—I wake up a couple hours before my live-in partner.
-That is, if I don’t hit the snooze button more times than normal.
+Since I live on the West Coast—and the bulk of my clients are based on the East Coast—I wake up a couple of hours before my live-in partner.
+That is if I don’t hit the snooze button more times than normal.
 I mean, I’m human.

 Since I’m always looking to be a more productive, more chill version of myself, I was curious to see if this task lives up to the hype.
 So, I promised to make the bed every morning for two weeks and asked my boyfriend to do the same.
 While I can’t say making my bed has single-handedly improved my productivity—I’m lucky to not work from my bed day after day—it has changed how I feel about my home.